 British reported casualties of 116 dead, 368 wounded and nine missing.
 Sixteen policemen died, and 29 were wounded.
 All 16 police fatalities and 22 of the British soldiers killed were Irishmen.

 Above: Troops holding a Dublin street against the rebels during the Easter Rising in April 1916.
-Image courtesy of the Imperial War Musuem.
+Image courtesy of the Imperial War Museum.
 Q 82356

 One remarkable incident to emerge was that some British soldiers were shot by their own side.
 In one incident, a Royal Naval Engine room artificer called Robert Glaister was shot dead when he refused to obey a jumpy sentry - the sentry also shot and wounded a civilian.
 The sentry was later sent for trial, found guilty of manslaughter and sentenced to five years penal servitude.